• Skip to primary navigation

 Slicing the meatloaf.

-• Don't use a loaf pan.
-It's always best to bake a meatloaf on a large, rimmed baking sheet so the outside can crisp up.
+3. Don't use a loaf pan.
+It's helpful to use a loaf pan to shape the meatloaf, but you should bake it on a large, rimmed baking sheet so the outside can crisp up.
 If you bake it in a loaf pan, it will bake inside its own juices and won't crisp up.

 Recipe FAQs